 \subsection{Walk-regular and strongly regular digraphs}

-Similar as in the undirected case, a digraph is called {\it walk-regular} if for every $\ell$, the number of (closed) walks of length $\ell$ from a vertex to itself is independent of the chosen vertex.
+Like in the undirected case, a digraph is called {\it walk-regular} if for every $\ell$, the number of (closed) walks of length $\ell$ from a vertex to itself is independent of the chosen vertex.
 This is equivalent to the property that $A^{\ell}$ has constant diagonal for every $\ell$.

 The notion of a {\it strongly regular digraph} (or {\it directed strongly regular graph}) was introduced by Duval \cite{Du} in 1988 as a generalization of strongly regular graphs to the directed case.
-A strongly regular digraph is a regular digraph such that the number of walks of length two between two vertices depends only on whether these vertices are the same, adjacent, or not adjacent.
+A strongly regular digraph is a regular digraph such that the number of walks of length two from one vertex to another depends only on whether the first vertex is the same as, adjacent to, or not adjacent to the second vertex.
 In particular, a $k$-regular digraph on $n$ vertices with adjacency matrix $A$ is strongly regular with parameters $(n, k, t, \lambda, \mu)$ if $A^2= tI +\lambda A +\mu (J-I-A)$.
 The case $t=k$ is the undirected case.
 On the other extreme, the case $t=0$, we have (doubly regular) tournaments, in which case $A+A^{\top}=J-I$.
 These two cases are typically excluded from the study of strongly regular digraphs.
 We therefore say that a strongly regular digraph is nonexceptional if $0<t<k$.
 Note that by the given definition, also the complete digraph (with adjacency matrix $J-I$) is strongly regular.
 We make this specific remark because in the undirected case, the complete graph is excluded from the definition of strong regularity.
 For more details, construction methods, and references, we refer to Brouwer's website \cite{Br}.